-This is often followed by reference to numerous reminders and sometimes even final demands being sent in vain to the patient.
+This is often followed by a reference to numerous reminders and sometimes even final demands being sent in vain to the patient.
 Despite all this, no payment has been received and the invoice remains outstanding.
-I’ve always found this curious as I have very few problems with self funding patients.
+I’ve always found this curious as I have very few problems with self-funding patients.

 Secondly, if the invoice is unpaid after a set length of time I telephone the patient.

-Thirdly and finally, I take debit or credit card payments for my clients.
+Thirdly and finally, I take debit or credit card payments.

 Sorting it brings us neatly to the third reason my clients don’t suffer from excessive issues with self-funding patients.
 I take debit and credit card payments for them.